 These grid generation methods can be combined using non-conforming grid techniques where specialised schemes within the flow solution algorithm are used to interpolate the flow parameters from one grid to another.
-This can be done using overset or overlapping techniques where the interpolation is applied across local cell volumes and using interfaces where the interpolation is applied across local cell faces.
+This can be done using overset or overlapping techniques where the interpolation is applied across local cell volumes and using interfaces where the interpolation is applied The Specialist Committee on Computational Fluid Dynamics across local cell faces.
 These interpolation schemes can be applied dynamically to form transient moving and sliding grids to account for the relative motions of the ship hull and the rotation of the propulsion system and appendages.